 Advising Appointments

-Any University of Illinois at Urbana-Champaign student or alumnus/alumna can utilize our services and resources.
+Any University of Illinois at Urbana-Champaign undergraduate student or alumnus/alumna can utilize our services and resources.
 Whether you are simply checking in to discuss your goals or you are seeking out specific feedback on your application, no question is too big or too small.
 Below are a few tips on utilizing advising services to maximize your experience!

 Available Appointment Types